codemenow/flowchart/README.md

 # flowchart
 app for flowcharts.
-This is a coffee break project for
+This is a coffee break project so please report any issues.

 ## steps to run locally